ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

 title: "Astro development with DDEV"
 pubDate: 2023-10-17
 # modifiedDate: 2023-07-23
-summary: How to run Astro, Vite and other npm packages with DDev
+summary: How to run Astro, Vite and other npm packages with DDEV
 author: Bernardo Martinez
 featureImage:
     src: /img/blog/2023/10/astroonddev.png